OverviewKey FactsSymptomsCausesRisk factorsDiagnosisSpecialist to visitPreventionTreatmentHome-careComplicationsAlternatives therapiesFAQsReferences

 Overview

-Measles can be prevented by timely administration of the measles, mumps, and rubella (MMR) vaccine.
-It is a safe and effective way to protect you and your family from measles.
 There is no specific treatment for measles.
-However, symptomatic care including good nutrition, adequate fluid intake, and rest along with vitamin A supplements can help in alleviating symptoms.
+However, symptomatic care, including good nutrition, adequate fluid intake, rest, along with vitamin A supplements, can help in alleviating symptoms.

 Key Facts